 Another pitfall of remote work is the environment and availability of time, space, or even someone who can look after the kids.
 You have to find out what tasks fit this team member most and don’t assign them tasks that are difficult to perform given their current situation.
 Some people are more productive during the day and others at night so a flexible schedule can be a good solution.

 Monitoring the team's progress: do’s and don’ts

 Some micromanagement practices in an offline environment are simply direct questions.
-For remote workers, those are transformed in software that monitors time in each program, records keys pressed and takes screenshots every 30 seconds.
+For remote workers, those are transformed in software that monitors time in each program, records keys pressed, and takes screenshots every 30 seconds.
 This practice, however, would almost definitely only frustrate your team and decrease their performance.

 So how do you keep track of what employees are doing without being too annoying?
 Describe tasks, ask for estimates, and watch for the timely completion of the task, not the ongoing process.
-Do the sync-ups on a regular basis and use appropriate tools to track the team’s progress on tasks or goals providing them with access to knowledge database facilitating their work rather than keeping track of their distractions or number of hours invested in work.
+Do the sync-ups on a regular basis and use appropriate tools to track the team’s progress on tasks or goals providing them with access to a knowledge database facilitating their work rather than keeping track of their distractions or number of hours invested in work.

 Trust your team and their skills, keep the focus on improving engagement and morale: instead of being bossy and micromanaging, try being supportive and understanding of the stress your people are going through.
 People are ready to go the extra mile without any additional push if they feel appreciated and trusted.
 Read more about how the Microsoft teams perform this issue.

 Performance: how to ensure meeting deadlines, quality control, and the team’s focus